 External communication is very important in ensuring a healthy interest from potential suppliers and partners to Council.
-The external website will be updated and provide:
+The external website will provide:

 - information about how to participate in quotes and public tenders; - guidelines for doing business with Council; and - a copy of this Procurement Policy.